You are invited…

 How will I access the materials?
 Can I print them out to read?

-Materials will be provided through an online platform that allows participants to access the readings, chat with one another, ask questions, and review discussion questions.
-Reading journey chapters may be printed or read on a device.
+All reading journey materials are provided through the Girl Child Long Walk Hub, an online platform and app that allows participants to access the readings, discuss topics with one another, ask questions, join special online events, track progress on the reading journey, and more, so a reliable internet connection is required.
+Reading journey chapters may be printed or read on a device (laptop, desktop, phone, or tablet).

 Is the journey available in languages other than English?